rameshkalluri/introduction/Linux.md

 is very tough for humans to understand the binary language, in such case we need an interface which can translate human language to hardware and vice-versa for effective communication.

-## Founder of Linux:
-Linus Torvalds, a Finnish computer expert, is famous for starting the creation of Linux and the git system for keeping track of changes in software.

-# History of Linux:

-Linux is like a cool cousin of Unix, and it's a free computer system made by Linus Torvalds in September 1991.

-Back in 1991, Linus was a student at the University of Helsinki in Finland, not the USA.

-He made the starting code for Linux 0.01 and shared it on the Minix group on September 17, 1991.
-Because people liked it so much, they cheered him on to make more.
-Linus listened, made new code, and on October 5, 1991, he launched the first "official" Linux, version 0.02.

 # Types of Operating System:
  Single User - Single Tasking Operating System
  Single User - Multitasking Operating System